soumya997/Listreqs/README.md

          ```
 # todo:

-- [ ] create a single shell script to get the job done.
+- [x] create a single shell script to get the job done.
+- [ ] Convert the python script into a python library.